Business Partner Code of Conduct and Ethics

 FY2018 Risk Management Performance

 We continue our Fleet Captain and Fleet Chief Engineer program, which provides regular training and mentoring for our shipboard staff, provided by our top shipboard officer performers who rotate through the program.

 Fleet Operations Center

-In 2017, we began construction on the third of three planned state of the art Fleet Operations Centers (FOC) in Miami, U.S. The Miami FOC is scheduled to commence operations in 2018.
-The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
-The FOCs are equipped with the most advanced ship to shore communications technologies available.
+In 2018, we opened our third state-of-the-art Fleet Operations Center (FOC) in Miami, U.S. The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
+Our three FOCs are equipped with the most advanced ship to shore communications technologies available.
 These centers are designed to assist our captains, chief engineers, and deck and engineering officers with all aspects of operations, including digital support, planning, routing and any other nautical and/or technical operational need.
 The centers are staffed 24 hours a day, allowing for continuous communications between the ship and shore, and providing real-time support to our ships in order to minimize risk and improve operational efficiency.